nagisa/kazlauskas.me/entries/2-a-case-against-tabs.md

   there's no guarantee for common functionality, shortcuts, position or even look;
 * Not integrated into OS experience;
-* Unneccesary – they were coined to alleviate the problem of missing layer of separation which is fixed now;
+* Unnecessary – they were coined to alleviate the problem of missing layer of separation which is fixed now;
 * Introduce additional development overhead.